Open a Dutch bank account

 Traditional banks

 These large well-established banks have physical branches you can visit for personal contact with a clerk.
 They also offer a banking app which allows you to arrange your finances online.
-Most of these banks charge an annual fee for the use of your account.
+Most of their student packages are free of charge.
 The process of opening an account may take up to two weeks to complete.
 Although it can differ slightly, depending on the bank you choose, you will generally need most of the following documents:

 Examples of traditional Dutch banks are given here.
 Note that this is not an exhaustive list and that some banks do not have an English website: